Benefits of sea salt baths

 Summary

 Taking regular sea salt baths can be beneficial for both your body and your mind.
 A sea salt bath detox is a great way of looking after yourself.
-Why not try adding some simple essential oils to create calming atmospheres or help as an aid to a restful night’s sleep.
+Why not also try adding some simple essential oils to create calming atmospheres or help as an aid to a restful night’s sleep.

 More ideas